 17. Give your drawers some love

-Have a habit of continually buying clothes, but never getting rid of the old ones?
+Have a habit of continually buying clothes but never getting rid of the old ones?
 This leads to overflowing drawers and stuffed closets.
 Take a moment to go through your drawers and think about each piece.
 Have you worn it in the last 3 months?
 The last 6 months?
 If not, maybe it’s time for it to go.
-If seasonal items are cramping your style, it may be worth putting them in the attic or in a storage unit.
+If seasonal items cramp your style, it may be worth putting them in the attic or a storage unit.

-18. Turn a laundry basket into lost & found
+18. Turn a laundry basket into a lost & found

-While cleaning the house, you are bound to find things that are misplaced.
-Grab a basket that you can put all of those items in.
+While cleaning the house, you are bound to find misplaced things.
+Grab a basket in which you can put all of those items.
 To avoid clutter after cleaning, keep the lost and found around.
 It’s a great way to keep all random items in one place, and when someone can’t find something, they’ll go there first instead of you.

 19. Use rain-repellent on glass showers

 This one may sound a little crazy, but if the door to your shower is glass, it will save you from hours of scrubbing soap scum.
-Just like rain-repellent doesn’t let liquids stick to your windshield, it will repel soap and water from your doors, keeping them spot and streak free!
+Just like rain-repellent doesn’t let liquids stick to your windshield, it will repel soap and water from your doors, keeping their spot and streak-free!